Ohio-University-CS/BrainBoost/README.md

 Issues/Future Work

 Known issues: occasional lag on older Android devices.
+Leaderboards will often flicker when loading.

 Future Work: More game modes and adding fun prizes for beating scores.